asaraog/asaraog.github.io/public/Week6/index.md

-#

-# Concurrency and Machine Learning
+# Concurrency With Golang

+## What?

+Concurrency is breaking up a single process into independent components and then making a plan on how they will compute.
+It is based on the idea of CSP or Communicating Sequential Processes (Brookes, Hoare, and Roscoe 1984).
+The paradigm here is shifted towards communication and splitting of independent processes instead of sharing memory in parallel processing.
+To communicate between different processes, Golang utilizes goroutines, which are similar to channels as described in CSP.
+These are different from threads and more lightweight.

-## Project Summary
+## Linear Regression
+See my [Github repository](https://github.com/asaraog/msds431week6) for further details.

-This project aims to evaluate Go&#39;s concurrent programming framework for training and testing machine learning models namely linear regression.
-In particular, this project uses the [Boston Housing Study (1970)](http://lib.stat.cmu.edu/datasets/boston), commonly used by statisticians to predict housing prices by others (Brownlee 2020).
+This project evaluated Go&#39;s concurrent programming framework for training and testing linear regression models.
+Machine learning models will utilize the [gonum library](https://pkg.go.dev/gonum.org/v1/gonum).
+The Go implementation tested linear regression models with varying regulization and/or concurrency using the [Boston Housing Study (1970)](http://lib.stat.cmu.edu/datasets/boston), commonly used by statisticians to predict housing prices by others (Brownlee 2020).
 This dataset was modified by others (Miller 1999) to remove the feature &#39;B&#39; encoding racial segregation.

-Machine learning models will utilize the [gonum library](https://pkg.go.dev/gonum.org/v1/gonum).
-The Go implementation will test linear regression models with varying regulization and/or concurrency.
-The data will be split approximately 80/20 with 80% (400/506) observations used for training and 20% (106/506) of the data for testing.
-RMSE and R&lt;sup&gt;2&lt;/sup&gt; values are reported for each model tested with alpha=0.000001 (close to no regularization) and alpha=0.51 (optimized regularization level by Brownlee 2020).

-All models are benchmarked for runtime using &#39;time&#39; before commands in the command line and the concurrency flag 0 or 1.
-Concurrency significantly reduced runtime with runtimes of 0.016s and 0.042s with and without regularization respectively.
-Models are trained 100 times.
-The models with alpha=0.000001 performed better than with alpha = 0.51.
-Note that the data is resampled every time the program is run and results in differing results when run.
-In one run, the RMSE and R&lt;sup&gt;2&lt;/sup&gt; was 61.5, 0.625 and 51.5, 0.737 for models with and without regularization respectively showing lower RMSE and higher R&lt;sup&gt;2&lt;/sup&gt; score.
+All models were run 100 times and benchmarked for runtime using &#39;time&#39; before commands in the command line and the concurrency flag 0 or 1.
+Concurrency significantly increased speed with a runtime of 0.009s compared to 0.279s without concurrency.

-## Files

-*saraogeeweek6.go:* \
-Main routine loads boston.csv file and uses flag &#39;-concurrency&#39; to select OFF (0) or ON (1) as an integer.

-*saraogeeweek6_test.go:* \
-Unit test for regression ensuring dimensionality.
-It also tests if R&lt;sup&gt;2&lt;/sup&gt; values are within reasonalbe limits of 0 and 1.

-*boston.csv* \
-Input file for Boston housing data from Miller 1999.

-*Week6* \
-Unix executable file of cross-compiled Go code for Mac/Windows.

-## Installation
+### Running the demo locally

 Download or git clone this project onto local machine into folder on local machine.
 ```